New for Fall 2019 – the “Auggie Pass”- a universal pass for Augsburg undergraduate day students!

 Growing Commitment to Alternative Transportation

-Augsburg College students, staff, and faculty were surveyed in October 2015 to determine their commuting habits and alternative transportation options.
+Augsburg University students, staff, and faculty were surveyed in October 2015 to determine their commuting habits and alternative transportation options.
 The 653 (22 percent response rate) respondents primarily commuted to campus by car with 78 percent identifying driving alone as their primary mode of travel.
 The primary mode of transportation for the remaining 22 percent to campus was by transit, foot, bike, or carpool.

 The survey helped identify a baseline for setting transportation goals over the next four to five years.
 The end goal is a 28 percent reduction in single occupancy trips to campus.

 The survey also helped set a better understanding for how parking is being utilized on campus.
 For example, the vast majority of commuters are on campus for an extended period of time.
 Approximately 65 percent of commuters are on campus for seven or more hours with 39 percent are on campus for more than eight hours.
-Augsburg College Parking Permit holders accounted for 65 percent of the respondents.
+Augsburg University Parking Permit holders accounted for 65 percent of the respondents.
 The remaining respondents either park on city streets (26 percent), on-street with a permit (four percent), pay for metered parking (two percent), or find other parking solutions nearby (three percent).
 These findings suggest a majority of commuters are single occupancy drivers who stay on campus for a majority of the day, and take advantage of permit parking or on-street parking.